- View the glossary in Spanish

 Presumptive Eligibility: Short-term health coverage that begins right away so that you can get medical care while your insurance application is being processed.

-Primary care doctors include:
+Primary care providers include:

 - Family medicine (a doctor who treats people of all ages)